Predictive Process Model Monitoring using Recurrent Neural Networks: Methodology and Implementation

 \section{Methodology and Implementation}

 The main PAM methodology consists of two main steps.
-First, the traces in the event log are featurised to be inputted into the inference mechanism.
-Secondly, the resulting transformed event logs can be used as input tensors to neural networks such as CONVLSTMs.
+First, the traces in the event log are featurized to be inputted into the inference mechanism.
+Secondly, the resulting transformed event logs can be used as input tensors to neural networks.